What Happened During Nintendo's Data Breach in 2020?

 - Date of birth

-- Their country of residence
+- Country or region of residence

 How Did Hackers Access Nintendo User Accounts?